Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Then, it has natural emollients like aloe vera, tea tree oil and shea butter to seal in moisture without clogging pores.

 The addition of green tea, açai berry, and pomegranate ensures that blemishes heal more quickly.

 Here’s a face wash made especially for pregnant women and nursing mothers.

-Although it clears up acne, it’s free of harsh ingredients like salicylic acid and benzoyl peroxide.
-Of course, it doesn’t have parabens, phthalates, artificial dyes, or fragrances, either.
+Although this facial wash clears up acne, it’s free of harsh ingredients like salicylic acid and benzoyl peroxide.
+Of course, it is paraben-free, oil-free, and does not contain phthalates, artificial dyes, or fragrances, either.